SS-GEN: A Social Story Generation Framework with Large Language Models: Experiments

-To conduct thorough experiments within a controlled resource environment, we selected a series of mainstream language models with 2B, 7B and 8B parameters.
-Specifically, we used the following LMs to conduct our analyses: \textbf{Mistral} (2B,7B)\citep{jiang2023mistral}, \textbf{Gemma} (2B,7B)\citep{team2024gemma}, \textbf{LLama3-8B}\footnote{https://github.com/meta-llama/llama3} along with each variant using the instruction tuning (denoted as IT).
+\textbf{Model selection:} To conduct thorough experiments within the controlled resource, we selected a series of mainstream language models with 2B, 7B and 8B parameters.
+Specifically, we choose \textbf{Mistral} (2B, 7B) \citep{jiang2023mistral}, \textbf{Gemma} (2B, 7B) \citep{team2024gemma}, \textbf{LLama3-8B}\footnote{https://github.com/meta-llama/llama3} along with each variant of instruction tuning (Instruct).

+The experiments include two types.
+Firstly, we test the performance of popular language models on SS-GEN by directly prompting the original models to generate the Social Story content based on the title (Zero-Shot).
+Next, we fine tune these models with the proposed dataset and then compare the generated Social Stories (SFT).

-We utilize the Parameter-Efficient Fine-Tuning (PEFT) strategy, integrated with Low-Rank Adaption (LORA) using the LLama-Factory library\citep{zheng2024llamafactory}, to test and fine-tune these models considering our limited resources.
-For additional details on LORA and the model hyper-parameter settings, please refer to Appendix~\ref{sec:paremeters}.
+We utilize the Parameter-Efficient Fine-Tuning (PEFT) strategy, integrated with Low-Rank Adaption (LoRA) using the LLaMA Factory \citep{zheng2024llamafactory}, to test and fine-tune these models on four NVIDIA GeForce RTX 4090 GPUs.